adobe/brackets-app/README.md

   field, then down-arrow or use the mouse to select one of the files that matches.
 You can also type ":" followed by a number in the field to go to that line in the current file.
+* The Debug menu contains other useful unofficial features, as well as the unit test runner.

 Known issues
 ------------